 Now, consumers can also personalize their haircare.

-A lot of brands are implementing this personalized marketing technique.
-Users take quizzes about their hair type and receive bottles of shampoo and conditioner specially made for their hair.
+Under this strategy, users take quizzes about their hair type and receive bottles of shampoo and conditioner specially made for their hair.

 Function of Beauty is one of many brands that offer this kind of personalization in haircare.